acidanthera/audk/README.md

 # Verified EDK II image loader

-This branch demonstrates the integration of a new, formally verified image loader into the EDK II infrastructure.
+This branch demonstrates the integration of a new image loader designed with the help of formal methods into the EDK II infrastructure.

 ## Introduction